 A recent clear out has turned up a photo of me on my third birthday.
 In it, I’m blowing out one candle on a simple, plain, round Victoria sponge.
 It has no icing, no cream, no jam.
-In between shifts as a night nurse, my mum spent more money than we had on ingredients and made it for me.
 It was a rare treat and I was delighted with it.

 Fast forward to the children’s parties I accompany small son to and boy things have changed.
 There’s an unspoken, unacknowledged need for every cake to be a “showstopper”.
 I blame Mary Berry.
 (I blame her for quite a lot of things).